 nullin other code.

 - A reference is assumed to be not null.
 The compiler doesn't issue any warnings when reference types are dereferenced.
-(With nullable references, the compiler issues warnings whenever you dereference a variable that may be null).
+The compiler issues warnings if a variable is set to an expression that may be null.

 With the addition of nullable reference types, you can declare your intent more clearly.
 The